Lorentz Covariant Supertranslation Frames for the Angular Momentum Aspect: Introduction and review of Lorentz charges, aspects and fluxes

 \section{Introduction and review of Lorentz charges, aspects and fluxes}

 The problem of defining angular momentum in general relativity is due to an abundance of choices.
 The symmetry of asymptotically flat space contains the BMS (Bondi-van der Burg-Sachs-Metzner) algebra~\cite{bond1,bms,s1,s2}.
 This algebra contains an infinite dimensional Abelian subalgebra (the supertranslations) that extends the Poincar\'e algebra.
 The generators of Lorentz transformations $J_{\mu\nu}$ do not commute with supertranslations, so we end up with an infinite number of equally good forms for angular momentum and boost (also called mass dipole).
 The flux of angular momentum through future null infinity $\mathscr{I}^+$ too suffers from this ambiguity.
 If we interpret the flux of angular momentum as due to an outgoing flux of physical (massless) particles, the ambiguity seems strange because all the different fluxes correspond to the same energy flux.
 This implies that angular momentum can be carried away by zero energy particles.
 This is not a contradiction but it underscores the need of a proper definition of angular momentum, mass dipole, and fluxes thereof~\cite{pen}.
 This can be done in two ways, either by constructing invariant charges or by fixing a supertranslation frame.
 To preserve Lorentz invariance the prescription should be covariant.
 This is the aim of this letter, which begins with setting notations and reviewing the construction of various charges and fluxes.
 It continues in section 2, which shows how the angular momentum aspect is a physical, measurable quantity subject to an equally physical ambiguity related to the choice of the supertranslation frame.
 The ambiguity is described in section 3.
 Section 4 gives a complete, physical, well-defined prescription to fix the ambiguity for Lorentz charges, while preserving their covariance.
 This is the new part of~\cite{3puzz}, which we interpret in a different but equivalent way here as a frame-fixing procedure.
 Section 5 extends the prescription to the angular momentum and mass dipole {\em fluxes}; it also discusses how different, equally acceptable prescriptions --which corresponds to different measurement prescriptions-- change the value of the measured fluxes and can be used to remove an infrared divergence in the mass dipole flux arising at $O(G^4)$ in the Newton constant $G$.
-Section 6 illustrate the Lorentz-covariance transformation properties of supertranslation frames by performing an explicit computation in the case of the metric created to $O(G)$ by $n$ massive point particles.
+Section 6 discusses the difference between the invariant Lorentz charges that have appeared in the literature and the generators of Lorentz transformations induced by asymptotic symmetries of the metric.
+Section 7 illustrates the Lorentz-covariance transformation properties of supertranslation frames by performing an explicit computation in the case of the metric created to $O(G)$ by $n$ massive point particles.